Save the Dates!

 Multichannel attribution and omnichannel marketing are intertwined.
 A marketer identifies a target audience and is looking for efficient ways to communicate with the consumer where they consume media.
 Omnichanel couponing, reaching that consumer with an incentive to purchase, is difficult to efficiently execute.

-Patti Mandell, professor, ex-brand manager and CPG consultant, will use analytics, Insight and experience to explore this complex topic.
+Patti Mandel, professor, ex-brand director and CPG consultant, will use analytics, Insight and experience to explore this complex topic.

 12:15 – 12:30 PM “ACP Update and Board of Director’s Election Review”